shinobi5/skeletor/README.md

 ### Web components

-Custom element names require a dash e.g. x-component (see [using custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)).
-To change the default prefix for generated components, update the value of `componentPrefix` in `scripts/build-registry.js`
+__NOTE:__: Before generating a custom element change the default prefix by updating the value of `componentPrefix` in `scripts/build-registry.js`.
+Custom element names require a dash e.g. x-component (see [using custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements))

 Create boilerplate component and test in `src/js/components/`
 ```